duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

   end
   ~~~

-* big multiline strings can be concatenated from lines similar to HERE_DOC.
-It
+* big multiline strings can be concatenated from lines similar to HERE_DOC
-will show `\n` and will insert spaces because text is indented.
-There is
+  heredoc.
+It will show `\n` and will insert spaces because text is indented.
-`~HERE_DOC` version to strip spaces for all lines based on first line indent.
+  There is `~HERE_DOC` version to strip spaces for all lines based on first line
-Minus in `<<-HERE_DOC` means that it will not strip spaces based on first line,
+  indent.
+Minus in `<<-HERE_DOC` means that it will not strip spaces based on
-so you need to start from 0 column on each line.
+  first line, so you need to start from 0 column on each line.
   If you do not want intepolation `#{i}` than use with quotes `<<~'TEXT'`

   ~~~
   MY_TEMPLATE = <<HTML